AugLift: Depth-Aware Input Reparameterization Improves Domain Generalization in 2D-to-3D Pose Lifting: Experiments in the Detection Setting

 \subsection{Cross-Dataset Study}

 \emph{Does AugLift improve performance on unseen datasets?
-Does it help—or harm—accuracy on the source dataset itself?} We conduct a rigorous study to answer these questions.
+Does it help—or harm—accuracy on the source dataset itself?}

-We train a baseline lifting model and its AugLift-enabled counterpart in three independent training runs, each on a different source dataset—H36M, 3DHP, and Fit3D.
+\textbf{Setup.} We train a baseline lifting model and its AugLift-enabled counterpart in three independent training runs, each on a different source dataset—H36M, 3DHP, and Fit3D.
 After training, every model is evaluated on all four datasets (H36M, 3DHP, Fit3D, 3DPW), in line with our Evaluation Protocol in Section~\ref{ssec:expt_setup}.
 This yields one ID and three OOD scores per run.
 Using three distinct training distributions ensures our findings are robust and not biased by a single dataset.
 For this study, we use the state-of-the-art MotionBERT backbone.

-The results, summarized in Table~\ref{tab:motionbert_quad}, show that \textbf{AugLift improves accuracy in every ID and OOD scenario}.
+\textbf{Results.} Table~\ref{tab:motionbert_quad} shows that \textbf{AugLift improves accuracy in every ID and OOD scenario}.
 Averaged across all three training regimes, AugLift improves OOD performance by a mean of \textbf{10.1\%} and also boosts ID performance by a mean of \textbf{4.0\%}.
 The OOD gains are most pronounced under large domain shifts; for example, training on Fit3D and testing on 3DHP yields a 20.0\% error reduction.
 These findings demonstrate that AugLift is a powerful mechanism for improving generalization without sacrificing in-domain accuracy.